comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/03_binary_classifier.md

     $b_{1} = 0.1 - 0.01 \cdot 0.1 = 0.099$

-    The Result
+    **The Result**

     After one step, our new parameters are:

     - **Updated $w$**: 1.498
     - **Updated $b$**: 0.099

-And that’s how we take a step towards improving our model!
+    And that update to our model parameter is a step towards improving our model!

 Let's create a model that takes in our 5 genes, creates two hidden layers with 64 nodes, and returns two output layers or the number of classes: